-During my initial visit I knew that there were many great photographs to be made but that I probably wasn’t going to get any that day.
+During my initial visit, I knew that there were many great photographs to be made but that I probably wasn’t going to get any that day.
 As I began to explore the space and frame shots it became apparent that there was much that I needed to learn about it first.
 I have returned regularly to see how its character changes with the time of day, the influence of weather and the seasons and how different camera positions reveal and emphasize the subject.
-For example, shooting up toward the tree located in the middle of the formation from the bottom emphasizes the strength and resilience of the tree with all lines leading directly to it.
+For example, shooting upward toward the tree located in the middle of the formation from the bottom emphasizes the strength and resilience of the tree with all lines leading directly to it.
 (See the Strength photo below).
 It creates a completely different feeling than shooting down from the top, evident in other photos below.
 I believe that having an inspiring and accessible subject is very helpful for photographic development.

 Cheltenham Badlands Closed 1, Caledon, Ontario, Canada, June 2015